sxjczzl/Homebrew-brew/docs/Homebrew-on-Linux.md

 ## Alternative Installation

 Extract or `git clone` Homebrew wherever you want.
-Use `/home/linuxbrew/.linuxbrew` if possible (to enabled the use of binary packages).
+Use `/home/linuxbrew/.linuxbrew` if possible (to enable the use of binary packages).

 ```sh
 git clone https://github.com/Homebrew/brew ~/.linuxbrew/Homebrew